f5devcentral/f5-aci-labs/docs/pure_ansible/ansible_tower_walkthrough.rst

 Before executing let's login to the APIC and BIG-IP and make sure there is no config to begin with

-On the APIC go to Tenant SJC-> L4-L7 services, and look at all the menu options there should be nothing configured
+On the APIC go to Tenant SJC-> Services -> L4-L7, and look at all the menu options there should be nothing configured

 |